magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 which is like `defn` plus adding the defining function to a registry implemented as a reference type map (e.g., `(def remotes (atom {}))`).

-We like to keep the things separated.
-Considering we're probably going to create more `remote` functions, let's create a new CLJ file named `remotes.clj` in the `src/clj/modern_cljs` directory to host all of them and start writing the first one:
+In our code, we like to keep separate things separate.
+Since we're probably going to create more `remote` functions, let's create a new CLJ file named `remotes.clj` in the `src/clj/modern_cljs` directory to host all of them and start writing the first one: